IARCbioinfo/needlestack/README.md

 	* ALL : To produce pdf regression plots for all variants.
 Default value when not using matched tumor/normal.
 	* NONE : To remove pdf regression plots from the output

 2. --do_alignments : To add the alignments plots to the regression plots.
-If this option is set to "true", the name of the reference genome (--ref_genome option) needs to be provided to choose the correct annotation (See *--ref_genome option* below).
+If this option is set to "true", the name of the reference genome (--genome_release option) needs to be provided to choose the correct annotation (See *--genome_release option* below).
 False is the default value.

 #### Bioconductor packages to install for plotting the alignments :